 Overview of 2018 surveillance methods

-Feedback from topic experts via a questionnaire.
+Initial feedback from topic experts via a questionnaire.

-Consulting on the decision with stakeholders.
+Consulting on the decision with stakeholders (this document).

 For further details about the process and the possible update decisions that are available, see ensuring that published guidelines are current and accurate in developing NICE guidelines: the manual.

 We searched for new evidence related to the whole guideline.
 The search strategy consisted of a main search designed to identify systematic reviews published between 4 February 2014 and 13 June 2018 relevant to the whole guideline; and to ensure that recently published evidence that may not be included in systematic reviews was captured.
 We also included randomised controlled trials (RCTs) published between 1 January 2017 and 13 June 2018 in the main search.
 In addition, focused searches looked for: